Jelle1212/Fast-Force-Clamp-Embedded-Architecture/README.md

 # Fast-Force-Clamp-Embedded-Architecture
-Fast Force Clamp Embedded Architecture FPGA project Use XSA in Vitis to import the project.
+Use XSA file in Vitis to import the project.